jonschipp/ISLET/README.md

-ISLET
+Isolated, Scalable, & Lightweight Environment for Training
 =========

 A container system for teaching Linux based software with minimal participation effort. <br>
-Students only need an SSH client.
+The participation barrier is set very low, students only need an SSH client.

 ## Installation